 For each application, each reviewer must affirm their agreement to abide by this Non-Disclosure Policy.

-In order to preserve the integrity of the review process and maintain applicant trust, where a reviewer has been found to have disclosed application information outside of the public interest and against this policy, Reset will, following an investigation (where required) and at its discretion, remove the reviewer's access to application information, remove any publicly stated affiliation with the reviewer, and apologize to affected applicants.
+In order to preserve the integrity of the review process and maintain applicant trust, where a reviewer has been found to have disclosed application information outside of the public interest and against this policy, Reset will, following an investigation (where required) and at its discretion, remove the reviewer's access to application information, remove any publicly stated affiliation with the reviewer, and apologise to affected applicants.